spreeker/spreeker/README.md

-## Hi there 👋 hello from classicla trained data/software - engineer @spreeker
+## Hi there 👋 hello from a classical trained data/software - engineer @spreeker

 - 🔭 I’m currently working on fixing nature.
 - 🌱 I’m currently learning habitats, species, nature, agentic coding.

-Ever since I got stuck on black box code in industrial automation ~ 2011 working on PLC's.
+- 👯 Working on open software for society with public money means public code.

-I only work on open-code because with the endless amount of software out there.
+Ever since I got stuck on black box code in industrial automation around 2010 I only work on open-code.
+With the endless amount of open software out there.
 Seems obvious to me to contribute back.

 As european most work is published here: [gitlab spreeker](https://gitlab.com/spreeker)

 The strategy is simple.
 Publish first.
 Free for all.
 Long live ❤️ Open Source.

-PLC work is open sourced here had around 50 million downloads for a very niche problem:
+⚡ Fun fact: The ~2010 work on PLC's is open-sourced and had around 50 million downloads for a very niche problem:

 https://github.com/gijzelaerr/python-snap7/